Flaxley Abbey: Dissolution

 Flaxley Abbey was eventually dissolved during the Dissolution of the Monasteries on 4 September 1536.
 On 21 March 1537 the abbey and its lands were granted to Sir William Kingston, Constable of the Tower of London during much of the reign of Henry VIII, who superintended the execution of Queen Anne Boleyn.
-During this time the west and south wings of the abbey were converted into a manor.
+During this time the west and south wings of the abbey were converted into a manor house.

 The Crawley-Boevey family

 Flaxley Abbey was purchased in 1648 by the London merchant, lawyer and philosopher James Boevey (1622–1696), with his half-brother William.
-Later resident Catherina Boevey, an inheritance from her short marriage to William Boevey (James Boevey's son), passed the house to Thomas Crawley (later styled Crawley-Boevey) at her death in 1727.
+It subsequently passed to Catherina Boevey, following her brief marriage to William Boevey (James Boevey's son).
+She bequeathed the house to Thomas Crawley (later styled Crawley-Boevey) on her death in 1727.

-The family was created as the Crawley-Boevey Baronets (originally Barrow Baronetcy) on 22 January 1784.
+The family succeeded by special remainder to the Crawley-Boevey baronetcy (created in 1784 for Sir Charles Barrow, 1st Baronet who died 1789).
 During this time the house was substantially rebuilt by the designs of architect Anthony Keck.
 As baronets the manor and the estate continued to pass down from father to eldest son.
 Flaxley Abbey remained as the family home until 1960.